Ruin0x11/hardsub/hardsub.md

     If this option is left out despite the input having multiple different subtitles to choose from, a warning will be issued.

   - `-l`:
-    List subtitle streams for the `-s` option available in the first given file, with their title and numbers.
+    List available subtitle streams for the `-s` option, with their title and numbers.
 No encoding will take place and all other options are ignored.

   - `-o` _output_:
     Place the resulting video with the given file name.